-4 FY25 Long-term incentive (LTI)
+4. FY25 Long-term incentive (LTI)

-The LTI is designed to drive the delivery of Audinate's strategy, and to align management with the interests of shareholders over the long-term.
+The LTI is designed to drive the delivery of Audinate's strategy, and to align management with the interests of shareholders over the long term.

 Component Detail Delivery of LTI The LTI is delivered in the form of Performance Rights.
 On vesting, each Performance Right entitles the holder to one ordinary share.
-Participation and The LTI opportunity levels offer ed to KMP in FY2 ō were: quantum - 150% of TFR for the CEO; an - 60% of TFR for the CFO. - 150% of TFR for the CEO; and - 60% of TFR for the CFO. etermined by dividing the LTI opp b) following the release of the FY Performance conditions The CEO's Performance Right described below: s are eligible to ve st subject to long-term performa ance conditions as US Dollar Gross Profit growth rate (75% LTI weighting) Total Shareholder Return relative to comparator group (Relative TSR') (25% LTI weighting) Performance Vesting Performance Vesting Less than 10% p.a.
+Participation and The LTI opportunity levels offered to KMP in FY25 were: quantum • 150% of TFR for the CEC ); and • 60% of TFR for the CFO • termined by dividing the LTI oppor /AP) following the release of the F\ Performance conditions The CEO's Performance Ri described below: ghts are eligible to vest subject to long-term performance conditions as US Dollar Gr growth (75% LTI wei rate Total Shareholder Return relative to comparator group (Relative (25% LTI weighting) Performance Vesting Performance Vesting Less than 10% p.a.
 Nil Below median Nil 10% p.a.
 25% Median 50% 10% - 25% p.a.
-25% - 100% Median - 75th percentile 50 - 100% 25% p.a. or above 100% 75th percentile or above 100% The US Dollar Gross Profit growth rate is measured as a compound annual growth rate (CAGR) over the three-year performance period from 1 July 2024 to 30 June 2027.
-Audinate's Relative TSR will be assessed against the constituents of the S&P/ASX 300 Index (excluding companies in the Metals & Mining GICS industry and the Energy, Utilities and Real Estate GICS sectors).
-Relative TSR performance will be assessed over the period from 31 August 2024 to 31 August 2027, having regard to the volume-weighted average share price calculated using the five trading days immediately prior to and including; and the five trading days following each of these dates. dered, in combination, to be mo I with the strategic direction of the The CFO's LTI has a 50% weighting to the above US Dollar Gross Profit measure, a 25% weighting to the above Relative TSR measure, and the other 25% is weighted to a service-based component, vesting in tranches over one, two and three years.
-The service-based component was agreed upon commencement of his employment with Audinate, having regard for market competitiveness, and in order to maximise alignment with shareholders.
-Voting and dividend entitlements No voting rights or dividend ent titlements attach to the unvested performance righ ts.
-Forfeiture of awards re of shares alloca a clawback, including the cance ited upon vesting of options or p reach of duty).
+25% - 100% Median - 75th percentile 50 - 100% 25% p.a. or above 100% 75th percentile or above 100% performance period from 1 Jul Audinate's Relative TSR will be & Mining GICS industry and th the period from 31 August 2024 y 2024 to 30 June 2027. assessed against the constitue e Energy, Utilities and Real Esto 1 to 31 August 2027, having reg pound annual growth rate (CAGR) over the ents of the S&P/ASX 300 Index (excluding coate GICS sectors).
+Relative TSR performance and to the volume-weighted average share the five trading days following each of these empanies in the Metals will be assessed over price calculated using These metrics were selected ed as they were conside ered, in combination, to be most dired with the strategic direction of the ectly aligned to the above Relative TSR I vesting in tranches over on measure, and the other e, two and three years. oloyment with Audinate US Dollar Gross Profit measure, a 25 25% is weighted to a service-base The service-based component wa , having regard for market compel d component, as agreed upon Voting and dividend entitlements No voting rights or dividend entitlements attach to the unvested performance rights.
+Forfeiture of awards The Board may, in certain circumstances, impose a clawback, including the cancellation of unvested performance rights and forfeiture of shares allocated upon vesting of options or performance rights